xeluxee/competitest.nvim/README.md

 			end
 		}
 		```
+- `companion_port`: competitive companion port number
+- `receive_print_message`: if true notify user that plugin is ready to receive testcases or that testcases have just been received

 ### Local configuration
 You can use a different configuration for every different folder by creating a file called `.competitest.lua` (this name can be changed configuring the option `local_config_file_name`).
 It will affect every file contained in that folder and in subfolders.
 A table containing valid options must be returned, see the following example.